davehasacat/airflow-stock-market-elt/README.md

 ### Interactive Dashboard

-The Streamlit dashboard allows you to interactively backtest a momentum trading strategy.
+The Plotly dashboard allows you to interactively backtest a momentum trading strategy.
 The dashboard will display the results, including an interactive chart showing the buy/sell signals on the price line, your portfolio's value over time, and key performance metrics like Total Return and Sharpe Ratio.

 <img width="1799" height="718" alt="Capture4" src="https://github.com/user-attachments/assets/566e9e7f-cabf-4afa-ab14-38a98bab94d0" />